diplodocuslongus/drone_swarm_simple_sim/README.md

 # drone_swarm_simple_sim

 A drone swarm simulation derived from boids principles.
-Very much a WIP.
+A work in progress...

 ## From Boids to drones

-This started as a fork of ThomasParistech's implementation of Craig Reynolds' boids, which simulates the flocking behaviour of birds, and evolved as a simulation framework to study / understand drone swarms.
+This started as a fork of an implementation of Craig Reynolds' boids, which simulates the flocking behaviour of birds, and evolved as a simulation framework to study / understand drone swarms.

 *The basic flocking model consists of three simple steering behaviors which describe how an individual boid maneuvers based on the positions and velocities its nearby flockmates:*
 - *Separation: steer to avoid crowding local flockmates*
 - *Alignment: steer towards the average heading of local flockmates*
 - *Cohesion: steer to move toward the average position of local flockmates*

-Features added:
+Features added to the original boid simulation:

 - takeoff position and formation can be set
 - cohesion metric to evaluate the `quality` of the swarm formation